History of Tokyo: COVID-19 pandemic and the 2020 Olympics

 In 2024, there was a collision on a Haneda Airport runway between two planes, a Japan Airlines commercial flight and a Japan Coast Guard rescue plane.
-The collision ignited destroyed both aircraft; five of the six Coast Guard crew died, with only the captain surviving, and everyone on board the Japan Airlines flight survived.
+The collision ignited destroyed both aircraft; five of the six Coast Guard crew died, with only the captain surviving, and everyone aboard the airliner survived.

+Development

-Notable buildings from the Reiwa era so far are the Tokyo Midtown Yaesu complex (and its centerpiece, Yaesu Central Tower), and the Azabudai Hills complex in Toranoman, which includes Japan's current tallest building, Mori JP Tower, and the Tokyu Kabukicho Tower.
+So far, notable Reiwa-era Tokyo buildings have been the Tokyo Midtown Yaesu complex (and its centerpiece, Yaesu Central Tower), the Tokyu Kabukicho Tower, and the Azabudai Hills complex in Toranoman, which includes Azabudai Hills Mori JP Tower, currently Japan's tallest building.
 Two notable projects under construction are the Torch Tower and the Nihonbashi 1-Chome Central District Redevelopment.